Float Fishing In Wisconsin: Big Brown Trout, Steelhead, Salmon

 Float fishing is an effective method on all types of streams, from fast to slow and deep to shallower rivers.

-For sections less than 3 feet deep, especially if the water is crystal clear, the float can scare off the fish.
+For sections less than three feet deep, especially if the water is crystal clear, the float can scare off the fish.
 This is why in this kind of water or in smaller pockets shorter than a few feet, I will opt for bottom bouncing methods or fly fishing.

-Choosing Reels for Float Fishing In Wisconsin
+Choosing Reels For Float Fishing

 A Centerpin reel is a large round spool mounted on a central pin or post, earning it its name, the Centerpin.
-This reel, also known as a float reel, and is recognized for its high-quality bearings, which allow the reel and line to freely spool off the reel as the current carries the float downstream.
+This reel, also known as a float reel, is recognized for its high-quality bearings, which allow the reel and line to freely spool off the reel as the current carries the float downstream.

 The angler manages the amount of line coming out by applying slight pressure on the reel if it begins to spin too quickly.